Quokka47Prime/Quokka47Prime/README.md

 - 🔭 I'm into iOS / macOS Swift, Functional Programming, Clean Architecture
 - 🌱 Simplifying the middle tier of the app with FP and Clean to decouple data from UI.
-- 💬 Ask me about newer alternatives to OOP
+- 💬 Faster product development from clean and simple code architecture.
 - 📫 How to reach me: https://quokka47prime.github.io/support.html
-- ⚡ Fun fact: I'm sort of an advanced guitarist.
+- ⚡ Fun fact: I'm a beginning advanced guitarist.